Ovingdean Hall School

-Ovingdean Hall School (OHS) was a special day and boarding secondary school for the severely and profoundly deaf children and young people including those with additional special needs.
+Ovingdean Hall School (OHS) now OIC Brighton was a special day and boarding secondary school for the severely and profoundly deaf children and young people including those with additional special needs.
 It closed in July 2010.

-The former school's site is in a rural setting in the village of Ovingdean, near Brighton, East Sussex.

-Many deaf and hard of hearing children attendeded the school from all over the UK and sometimes from other English-speaking nations.
+The former school's site is in a rural setting in the village of Ovingdean, near Brighton, East Sussex, England.
+Many deaf and hard of hearing children attended the school from all over the UK and sometimes from other English-speaking nations.
 It was constituted as a registered charity under English law.

 Patrons

-Veteran British actress, Dame Judi Dench, and the former British Olympic champion, Sally Gunnell, were patrons of the school.
+Veteran British actress Dame Judi Dench, and the former British Olympic champion Sally Gunnell, were patrons of the school.
 Dench once sent a special filmed message from a James Bond film set during the opening of the school's newly refurbished drama hall.